2 Person Relay

 The 2-person Relay is your chance to join up with 1 other person to take on the 26.2 mile marathon course through scenic Knoxville as a team.
 The marathon course has been designed to show-off Knoxville and run through several of its fine neighborhoods.
 We know that this year, the neighborhoods along the route are planning some great support.

 2019 Turn-by-turn course description Click here to view

 NOTE: The legs are NOT of equal length.
 The first leg is 12.8 miles.
 The second leg of the 2 person relay is 13.4.
 Please plan your relay accordingly.

-Portable Toilets: On course, we will have plenty of portable toilets.
+On course, we will have plenty of portable toilets.
 They will be near (but not right next to) every water station.
 There will be 5 at each of the first 6 water stations, 4 at each of the next 9 water stations, and 2 at each of the final 3 water stations on course.
-There will also be plenty available at the start, on both the concourse of the Knoxville Convention Center and the concourse of the Holiday Inn World’s Fair Park.
+There will also be plenty available at the start, on both the concourse of the Knoxville Convention Center and the plaza terrace level of the KCC.

-Medical Support: Plenty of medical support will be available throughout the course, at the finish line, and at the Pilot Flying J Post Race Party.
+Plenty of medical support will be available throughout the course, at the finish line, and at the Pilot Flying J Post Race Party.
 Mobile medical support units will be positioned every couple of miles along the course.
 There will be a first aid area after the finish line.
-Covenant Therapy Centers will also be available to aid in stretching at the Pilot Flying J Post Race Party in the concourse of Neyland Stadium.
+Covenant Therapy Centers will also be available to aid in stretching at the Pilot Flying J Post Race Party.

 The Covenant Health Knoxville Marathon has an Event Alert System.
 Click here for more information about the EAS.